SignalingDynamics-USTUTT/SignalingDynamics-USTUTT.github.io/_pages/join.md

       <em style="color: #888888">Copyright: Adobe Stock. </em>
     </p></td>
     <td>
       Our lab is expanding!
 We need people from all backgrounds (mathematics, physics, chemistry, biology, computer science, etc).
-If you are interested in our work and believe that science is exciting, please consider joining us! <br><br>
+If you are interested in our work and believe that science is exciting, please consider joining us!
 The current open positions are listed below.
-If none of them fits you, do not be frustrated!
-Contact Jun-Prof. Chengzhe Tian to discuss further opportunities.
+If none of them fits you, do not be frustrated! <a href="/contact">Contact us</a> to discuss further opportunities.
     </td>
   </tr>
 </tbody></table>